Vllm

 In short

-Vllm — High-throughput, memory-efficient LLM inference and serving engine for everyone.
-Best for ML engineers deploying open-source LLMs in production, Researchers optimizing inference performance, Developers building cost-efficient LLM applications.
+Vllm — Open-source, high-throughput LLM inference and serving engine with PagedAttention.
+Best for ML engineers deploying open-source LLMs in production, Platform teams needing multi-accelerator support, Researchers optimizing inference performance on diverse hardware.
 Free to use.

 What's new in Vllm

-Across the latest 5 updates: 4 feature updates and 1 launch.
+Across the latest 4 updates: 2 feature updates and 2 launches.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.